vermapreeti003/CapstoneProject-UofT-VehicleCrossSellPrediction/README.md

 ## Questions We Would Like to Answer:

- * What is the best classification model that predicts customers that are more suitable for cross-sell opportunities
+ * What is the best classification model that predicts customers who are more suitable for Vehicle Insurance cross-selling?
- * What are the most important features that can help make informed decisions for Top Insurer
+ * What are the most important features that can help Top Insurer make informed marketing and sales decisions?
- * What tiers or groups should Top Insurer focus on while developing marketing strategies for their new vehicle insurance
+ * What tiers or customer groups should Top Insurer focus on while developing its strategies for the new vehicle insurance?
- *

 Technologies & Tools used: